 Summer is here and lucky for those of us in the Portland Metro area, that means access to an incredible amount of free, family-friendly festivals, farms, parks, splash pads, and more.
 We’ve done the legwork for you, the only thing left to do is choose where you’ll go!

-Cathedral Park Jazz Festival is the lesser known, red-headed step-child of Portland’s Waterfront Blues Festival.
-This three-day celebration of soul, R&B, blues, and multiple styles of jazz is in its 36th year.
+Cathedral Park Jazz Festival is the lesser known, red-headed step-child of Portland’s Waterfront Blues Festival, a three-day celebration of soul, R&B, blues, and multiple styles of jazz.
 Bring a picnic or buy dinner from the food vendors, listen to great music, and enjoy beautiful views of the St. John’s Bridge.
 The festival is also a benefit to area food banks so bring your non-perishable food donations, and help feed those in need.

 Portland Street Fairs are offered throughout the summer in almost every major neighborhood in the city.
 Main street closes to cars and transforms into a neighborhood festival of food, entertainment, parades, and fun.